 - No annual fee

-As we mentioned, the Discover it® - 18 Month Balance Transfer Offer is also an excellent rewards card.
+As we mentioned, the Discover it® Balance Transfer is also an excellent rewards card.
 Like the Chase Freedom®, it gives users 5% cash back on categories that rotate throughout the year, up to a quarterly maximum of $1,500 when you activate.
 Discover also matches all cash back at the end of the first year for new cardmembers.
 That means the rewards rate on this card can be at least 2% during those first 12 billing cycles.
 That makes it one of the best overall credit cards.

 - 0% Intro APR for 18 months on balance transfers